Myofascial Bodywork in Columbus, Ohio

 Many people searching for myofascial bodywork have already tried deep tissue massage.

-Deep pressure can feel effective in the moment.
+Strong pressure can feel effective in the moment.
 But if the underlying tension pattern doesn’t change, the same areas often tighten again within days.

 That’s not because the pressure wasn’t strong enough.